Time-Critical Adversarial Influence Blocking Maximization: Introduction

 \section{Introduction}

 \textit{Influence Maximization} (IM)~\cite{li2018influence} aims to identify a set of seed nodes to maximize the spread of influence in a social network.
 However, the viral spread of harmful content poses growing risks to public discourse and social stability.
-Empirical studies have shown that the spread of negative influence in social networks can be up to six times faster than normal information~\cite{vosoughi2018spread}.
-In this context, the \textit{Influence Blocking Maximization} (IBM)~\cite{chen2022influence} occurs to counteract negative influence.
+In this context, the \textit{Influence Blocking Maximization} (IBM)~\cite{chen2022influence} has emerged to counteract these negative influence.

-In this paper, we focus on the scenario of \textit{Adversarial Influence Blocking Maximization} (AIBM), which aims to select a set of positive seed nodes to propagate synchronously with known negative seed nodes on the graph, counteracting the spread of negative influence.
+There are two technical routes to solve the IBM problem: \textit{i) node immunization} removes a subset of nodes or edges from social networks to restrict the spread of negative influence; \textit{ii) adversarial propagation,} known as \textit{Adversarial Influence Blocking Maximization} (AIBM), aims to select a set of positive seed nodes to propagate synchronously with known negative seed nodes, counteracting the misinformation spread of these negative seeds.
+AIBM has garnered widespread attention due to its exceptional performance.
 For example, Arazkhani et al.~\cite{arazkhani2019efficient} propose an efficient AIBM algorithm based on community partitioning.
-Chen et al.~\cite{chen2023neural} construct a \textit{Neural Influence Estimator} (NIE) to quickly evaluate the blocking ability of positive seeds.
+More recently, Chen et al.~\cite{chen2023neural} design a \textit{Neural Influence Estimator} (NIE) to efficiently evaluate the blocking ability of positive seeds.
 Wang et al.~\cite{wang2024method} maximize the suppression of negative influence by leveraging the computation of compound probabilistic events.

-However, most existing AIBM studies ignored the time factor.
-In fact, in many application scenarios, time plays a particularly vital role.
-For instance, in political campaigns, only the influence that propagates before the vote deadline can affect the final election results.
-Similarly, in public emergencies, rumors or disinformation often spread rapidly within a short period of time.
+Nevertheless, existing AIBM studies all fail to address time-critical scenarios.
+In fact, time plays a particularly vital role in numerous real-world scenarios.
+For instance, in political campaigns, only the influence that propagates before the vote deadline can impact the election outcome.
+Similarly, in public emergencies, rumors or misinformation often proliferate rapidly within a short period of time.
 Once such a negative influence reaches a certain scale, subsequent interventions will become almost worthless.
-Hence, it is necessary to incorporate the time factor into the AIBM problem.
+Therefore, it is imperative to integrate time constraint into the AIBM problem.